NSWI170 Computer Systems

 Lab Credit

-In short, students are required to solve lab assignments during the semester and then pass a final lab test.
-All the assignments are mandatory and must be submitted on time.
-In addition, students need at least 7 points from the code reviews to be allowed to proceed to the final test.
+Students are required to solve all lab assignments during the semester and then pass a final lab test.
+All the assignments are mandatory and must be submitted on time (before the deadlines).
+In addition, students need at least 13 points from the code reviews to be allowed to proceed to the final test (read the coding guidelines for more details).

 Course Exam

-The exam will be in the form of a test, which is taken in labs (at a PC) and evaluated by a computer using Quixam application.
+The exam has a form of a test, which is taken in labs (at a PC) and evaluated by a computer using Quixam application.
 Examples of testing questions will be presented in the last lecture.
 The questions will target mainly your understanding, not your memorized knowledge.
-In other words, you do not need to remember exactly all the constants or precise names of MIPS instructions; however, you need to understand the concepts even to solve simple computational/algorithmic assignments (e.g., put given instructions in the right order or translate a virtual address into a physical address).
+In other words, you do not need to remember exactly all the constants or precise names of MIPS instructions; however, you need to understand the concepts and solve simple computational/algorithmic assignments (e.g., put given instructions in the right order or translate a virtual address into a physical address).

 Exam dates will be announced before the summer exam period in SIS where you need to enroll for them.
 Exam terms will be added if necessary, but we are not planning any regular terms in September.
 Credit is not required for taking the exam; however, you need both the credit and pass the exam to complete the course.